How to Draw Anime – You Can Do It!

 9. Don’t Forget the Ears

-10. Tall, Slender Neck
+10. Tall, Slender Anime Neck

 Draw the neck narrower than a regular neck and longer for more beauty.
 At the bottom, extend lines out for the shoulders.

 Above is my underdrawing of all the guidelines and features positioned correctly and placed.
-(She looks a little like E.T. don’t you think?
+(She looks a little like E.T., don’t you think?
 Lol)

 11. Get Rid of Those Guidelines